 FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to just one number.
-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-• Your Credit Card Balances - How many accounts do you hold, and how much do you owe?
+• Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

-Before you can improve your FICO score, you have to know your score and make sure that the reports from each agency are correct.
+Before you can improve your FICO score, you must know your score and be sure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-Also available are helpful information and tools that help you understand how to improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

 Basic Pre-Approval